 If you’re thinking you don’t have the time to shop for long periods of time at once, if you were to add up all the hours you spend popping into stores, trying on one or two things and throwing most of them back, it would probably equal out to the same amount of time in one session being more focused and purposeful.
 Sure, there is nothing wrong with the occasional perusal when you have a few minutes to spare, yet, if you’re serious about building a successful wardrobe, your shopping for clothing needs to be more focused.
 Here are some tips to help you get started.

-- Enlist the help of a salesperson.
 While it may be incredibly difficult to get someone to actually assist you, because of this, few customers even ask for help any longer.
 However, there is no harm in asking.
 I enlist the help of a salesperson and give them clear direction on how I want them to be of assistance.
 The first thing I tell them is that I will be hanging the rejects outside the door and ask them if they wouldn’t mind coming around to take those things away and to check in if I need any help.
-By hanging items outside the door it forces them to come around and check on me.
+By hanging items outside the door, it forces them to come around and check on me.

-- Don’t be afraid of looking foolish with armfuls of clothing.
 If you saw me while pre-shopping for a client, you’d see me with armfuls of clothing along with frequent trips to my salesperson to unload so I can go back for more.
 I think one of the reasons women don’t load up their arms with options is for fear of looking ridiculous or silly carrying around that much.
-However, whose the foolish one; the person who loads up their arm with options or the person who brings their scant bunch of options into the dressing room only to find nothing that works?
+However, who’s the foolish one; the person who loads up their arm with options or the person who brings their scant bunch of options into the dressing room only to find nothing that works?